Starting Salary: $3,501 - $4,184 per month DOE, plus benefits

 2. Depending on location, may schedule and track annual building system maintenance; schedule language interpreters and translations;

-3. Attend all required training and safety meetings; use, maintain and replace assigned personal protective equipment; report all injuries and illnesses to supervisor immediately; complete and submit incident/accident reports and required; report hazardous conditions or unsafe work practices to supervisor; follow all safety and health guidelines, practices, policies and procedures.
+3. Attend all required training and safety meetings; use, maintain and replace assigned personal protective equipment; report all injuries and illnesses to supervisor immediately; complete and submit incident/accident reports as required; report hazardous conditions or unsafe work practices to supervisor; follow all safety and health guidelines, practices, policies and procedures.

 1. Facilitation of treatment plans under the EHA Bed Bug Protocol for bed bug infestations, which includes coordination of the Bed Bug Briefing and verifying staff (Maintenance, Resident Services, Property Management) have completed all items on the bed bug treatment check list;